Boogie Basham

-Carlos "Boogie" Basham Jr. (born December 16, 1997) is an American football defensive end for the Buffalo Bills of the National Football League (NFL).
-He played college football at Wake Forest, and was drafted by the Bills in the second round of the 2021 NFL Draft.
+Carlos "Boogie" Basham Jr. (born December 16, 1997) is an American professional football linebacker.
+He played college football for the Wake Forest Demon Deacons, and was selected by the Buffalo Bills in the second round of the 2021 NFL draft.

-Early years
+Early life

 Basham attended Northside in Roanoke, Virginia.
 As a senior, he had 76 tackles and seven sacks.
 He committed to Wake Forest University to play college football.

 College career

 After redshirting his first year at Wake Forest in 2016, Basham played in all 13 games in 2017 and had 24 tackles.
 As a junior in 2018, he had 64 tackles and 4.5 sacks.
 Basham returned to Wake Forest as a starter in 2019.
 On December 21, 2019, Basham announced that he would resume his college stint for his senior season in 2020.

 Professional career

+Buffalo Bills

-Basham was selected by the Buffalo Bills in the second round (61st overall) of the 2021 NFL Draft.
+Basham was selected by the Buffalo Bills in the second round (61st overall) of the 2021 NFL draft.
 On May 12, 2021, Basham officially signed with the Bills.
+As a rookie, he appeared in eight games.
+He finished with 2.5 sacks and 18 total tackles.

-On September 8, 2022, during the kickoff game at the Los Angeles Rams, Basham recorded his first ever career interception, a 21 yard pick from Matthew Stafford.
-This interception helped seal the game for the Bills as they won 31-10.
+On September 8, 2022, during the kickoff game at the Los Angeles Rams, Basham recorded his first career interception, a 21 yard pick from Matthew Stafford.
+This interception helped seal the game for the Bills as they won 31–10.
 Basham also recorded a sack on Stafford earlier in the night.
+In the 2022 season, he appeared in 15 games and finished with two sacks, 19 total tackles, one interception, two passes defended, and one fumble recovery.
+He recorded a sack in the Bills' Wild Card Round win over the Miami Dolphins.